 3. Infrastructure Investment

-There are two flavors of instant issue technology – Local (on premise) and Cloud (SaaS).
+There are two flavors of instant issue technology – Local (on premise) and SaaS (Software as a Service).

 With Local instant issue solutions, the printers, servers and software are installed at the bank by your partner.
 Once installed, the day-to-day operation and maintenance is managed by your IT staff.
 This option may appeal to a bank that has an established and competent IT department and a preference for internally managed solutions.

-Cloud-based instant issue means that although the printers are installed locally, the software is provided as a service and operated and maintained by your partner from its data center.
-Cloud has the advantage of a faster setup, upfront cost, lower total cost of ownership, and minimal staff training.
+SaaS instant issue means that although the printers are installed locally, the software is provided as a service and operated and maintained by your partner from its data center.
+SaaS has the advantage of a faster setup, upfront cost, lower total cost of ownership, and minimal staff training.
 The IT overhead is also minimal – basically setting up the VPN tunnel.

-Always look for PCI compliant printers and PCI and association certified data centers if you’re going for Cloud.
+Always look for PCI compliant debit card printers and PCI and association certified data centers if you’re going for Cloud.